gisn8/weatherframe/README.md

 - **NWS**: Retrieves alerts every 30 seconds at no cost.

 ## Data Prioritization
 - **Current Weather**: OpenWeatherMap data is prioritized for displaying current weather conditions.
-This is because NWS data is updated only once an hour and often with a delay, potentially making the data up to 90 minutes old.
+This is because NWS data is inconsistenly updated and often with a delay, often resulting in stale data.
+However, if an OWM API key is invalid or unauthorized, NWS data will be used.

 - **Forecasts**: NWS data is used for hourly and daily forecasts, as it is updated more frequently than current conditions.